 The effect of Section 166 is to introduce a 'compellable area' extending for four miles from Trafford's boundary but within the County boundary.
 Any taxi in Trafford that is available for hire must take passengers to any destination within the 'compellable area' if requested.
 The driver must use the meter for these journeys and charge the passenger the fare shown on the meter at the end of the journey.
-For example, for a journey from MUFC football ground to Deansgate, Manchester the meter must be switched on and the fare charged may only be that shown on the meter or less.
+For example, for a journey from MUFC football ground to Deansgate, Manchester the meter or less.